Choosing between Apollo and Kaspr for your B2B prospecting often comes down to five questions:

 Enterprise security and compliance requirements are non-negotiable

-You want a platform that works inside your tools (via API/MCP) as well as through its own interfaces
+You want a platform that works inside your tools (via API and MCP server) as well as through its own interfaces

-See how ZoomInfo's GTM Context Graph turns prospecting into intelligence-driven selling with a free trial.
+Explore how ZoomInfo's GTM Context Graph turns intent signals into pipeline-ready accounts -- start a free trial.

 Apollo and Kaspr each serve real needs at accessible price points.
 Apollo gives mid-market teams an affordable all-in-one.
 Kaspr gives European SDRs the fastest path to a direct-dial.

-But as your team grows and your GTM motion gets more complex, the question shifts from "how do I find contacts?" to "how do I know which contacts matter right now and why?"
-That's the question ZoomInfo's data foundation, GTM Context Graph, and universal access were built to answer.
+But as your team grows and your GTM motion gets more complex, the question shifts from "how do I find contacts?" to "how do I know which contacts matter right now, why they're likely to buy, and what to say when I reach them?"
+That is the question ZoomInfo was built to answer -- and the gap Apollo and Kaspr leave open.